 Further to Instagram, the way I used it has changed a lot since lockdown.
 One day I saw that someone had left a comment on one of my YouTube videos that I wasn’t entirely sure about, so I shared a screenshot of it in my stories.
 While most people thought it was negative, one person didn’t think it was.
 I blocked that person on any social account of theirs I could find and unsubscribed from their YouTube channel because I felt that I had a personal misunderstanding with them.
 Later on that week, the same person messaged me late at night from what was seemingly a spare account and told me how they felt about me blocking them.
 They also made a false assumption about me that was based on my Instagram post I wrote for Mental Health Awareness Week.
 Their assumption and their other messages made me feel so awful that I initially struggled to sleep and I didn’t respond.
 This experience even reminded me of a difficult situation I was in a few years ago.
 The next day, I looked for the person’s “spare” Instagram account to see if I could also block them on there, but I could no longer find it.
 It seemed as if the person had deleted their “spare” account and I felt as if I were their only target when they messaged me.
 In response to the person making the assumption about me, I temporarily made my Instagram private; removed some parts of my Instagram stories; privatised my YouTube videos where I mentioned the person by name; edited my blog posts where I also mentioned them; and edited the caption of my Mental Health Awareness Week post.
 I also thought some of the person’s content was getting repetitive, especially on their blog due to them publishing posts about the same topic on a particular day of the week for example.

-One positive way I used Instagram since lockdown was interacting with a fan account that someone made about Holly Smith and me where they post lovely edits of our photos.
-I also had one of my followers and their other half send me some birthday presents and a card because they knew I was going to spend my birthday in lockdown and they wanted to make my day better.
+One positive thing about Instagram since lockdown was having one of my followers and their other half send me some birthday presents and a card because they knew I was going to spend my birthday in lockdown and they wanted to make my day better.